naimatkhan288/devops-assessment/README.md

 export K3S_CLUSTER_ARGS=‘--no-deploy=traefik’

 And then

 make cluster

-Cluster is ready, t heck the cluster k3d cluster list kubectl get all
+Cluster is ready, to heck the cluster

+k3d cluster list

+kubectl get all

 b) Install helm:

-Download Helm: Visit the Helm GitHub repository (https://github.com/helm/helm/releases) Install helm using the
+Download Helm: Visit the Helm GitHub repository (https://github.com/helm/helm/releases)

+Install helm using the

-Verify Helm installation: To ensure that Helm is installed correctly and working, you can run the following command: helm version
+Verify Helm installation: To ensure that Helm is installed correctly and working, you can run the following command:

+helm version